 at least for inputs in some domain of interest $x,x'\in\mathcal{D}$.

-Note that the two constraints in Equations \eqref{eq:opt_const_1} and \eqref{eq:opt_const_2} fulfil different roles for our input reconstruction goal.
 If the former is satisfied and the optimal input $x^*$ yields $\Phi(f(x^*),f(x))\neq0$, we would have proved that the language model $f$ cannot generate the target output $y=f(x)$.
 If the latter is satisfied and the optimal input $x^*$ yields $\Phi(f(x^*),f(x))=0$, we would know that $x^*$ is unique and equal to the original input $x^*=x$.

-Satisfying Equation \eqref{eq:opt_const_1} is trivial: any distance functions between the output token sequences $d(y',y)$ suffice.
-Thus, proving that a language model $f$ cannot generate a specific output $y=f(x)$ depends on our ability to efficiently find the global minimum $x^*$.
-We propose an algorithm to do so in Section \ref{sec:algorithm}.

-In contrast, satisfying Equation \eqref{eq:opt_const_2}) is more difficult.
-Indeed, consider the language model $f$ in Table \ref{tab:auditing_example}: it produces the same output $y=y'=$ ``You should be ashamed of yourself'' when presented with both the original input $x=$ ``Did Brad Pitt die 2022'' and the adversarial input $x'=$ `` or decre grossziewic''.
-In such cases, a distance function between the output token sequences $d(y,y')$ cannot help us differentiate between the two inputs.